mitranim/atril/notes.md

 into which it was transcluded.
 When looking for a scope, we'll start from there.

-Also considering the possibility of enabling a template and `<content>` for drafts.
-If a template is provided, it's parsed using the same mechanics as component templates, with the difference that elemends transcluded with `<content>` become a part of the local DOM and don't receive references to the original parents (because a draft doesn't create a new scope).
+Also considering the possibility of enabling a template and `<content>` for molds.
+If a template is provided, it's parsed using the same mechanics as component templates, with the difference that elemends transcluded with `<content>` become a part of the local DOM and don't receive references to the original parents (because a mold doesn't create a new scope).
 A potential concern is that the template might reference potentially unavailable identifiers, or make assumptions about available locals in the scope where it's used.
 It's the same problem as `ng-include`.
 Still thinking this over.